 Speedball Diazo System

-find out about the Selectasine Diazo Photo Emulsion technique also
+(See also the Selectasine Diazo Photo Emulsion technique)

 The Speedball Diazo System is an exciting method of screen printing, for fine line drawings and photographic half tone prints, giving over 300 prints on polyester or synthetic screen materials.
 Full instructions are available with the products.

 - Prepare the resist by mixing the photo emulsion and sensitizer; the sensitised liquid can be kept for 2 months at room temperature and up to 10 months in a refrigerator.